jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_datetime.rst

             ):

   - The terminal_ is my friend, and shows :ref:`AssertionError<what causes AssertionError?>` for all four people.
   - The ages of the expectations are all negative numbers, since I used a year that is earlier than the dates of birth except for ``john``.
+This is a problem.
   - The results of the :ref:`call<how to call a function with input>` all have the right age.
 Lovely!

 * I change the calculation in the :ref:`calculate_age method<extract calculate_age method>` back